πŸ₯© We've got steaks if you've got a grill. SHOP STEAKS.

 What it's good for:

-Sirloin is leaner than ribeye or strip steak so don't overcook it.
+Sirloin is leaner than ribeye, so don't overcook it.
 Medium-rare to medium is the sweet spot.
-Pull it out of the fridge 30 minutes before cooking so it heats evenly, and let it rest 5 minutes after before cutting.
-Both help keep it tender and juicy.
+Let it rest 5 minutes after cooking before you cut into it.
+Salt and pepper is usually all you need.

 Here's what you're getting: